[Feature] Russia's grey war in Ukraine prompts fatigue

 "When I say the enemy, you understand this is the Russian Federation," the colonel in command of the 93rd brigade, who asked not to be named for security reasons, told EUobserver.

-"Yesterday's miners can't find a tank in their mines, and learn how to drive it without special training," he said, referring to local men in LPR-held territories, many of whom were coal miners.
+"Yesterday's miners can't find a tank in their mines and learn how to drive it without special training," he said, referring to local men in LPR-held territories, many of whom were coal miners.

 Russian military officers commanded the DPR and LPR armies, which Russia has equipped with tanks, artillery, and other systems lieutenant general Serhiy Nayev, the head of Ukrainian ground forces in the region, also said in an interview in the town of Kramatorsk.